Director of Operations, Bar Harbor

 Growing up as a Navy brat, Natalie moved around a lot as a kid (Hawaii was the farthest flung place she briefly called home) before her family settled in northern New York state.
 The seven years she spent in rural Peru, New York instilled in her a love of ice cream (and most cow related products), apples, and cheap beer.

 Her favorite flavor is the Callebaut Chocolate with rainbow sprinkles on a wafer cone (a classic!).
-Her favorite beer is Pabst Blue Ribbon and her favorite movie is the Lord of the Rings trilogy.
-Natalie’s biggest dream is to buy a remote castle in Scotland with a high speed internet connection and optimal food delivery options.
-Currently she is annoying her friends by explaining all the things wrong with the Harry Potter movies and ordering too many books on Amazon.
+Her favorite beer is Pabst Blue Ribbon and her favorite movies are the Lord of the Rings trilogy.

 Partner, Washington DC